Iceland

 Country Overview

 Iceland is a small Nordic country, an island republic in the North Atlantic, between the U.S. and the European mainland.
 Iceland is technologically advanced; English is widely spoken.
-The population of now 388,000 has changed drastically as the immigrant population has risen from about 3% since the millennium up to 20%.
 As a small, highly technologically advanced country, Iceland can support many types of research.
 English is widely spoken and used in academia.
 Fulbrighters can generally expect good access to people, institutions, and information for research purposes.

 Iceland has spectacular nature and offers an opportunity for unique outdoor experiences, in addition to a vibrant cultural scene and a cuisine that has been gaining international recognition.
 The Fulbright Commission in Iceland prefers to maintain close ties with Fulbrighters during their stay and provide a sense of community.
 There are monthly grantee activities sponsored by the Commission, in addition to access to Fulbright alumni events and other social activities.